AChen342/UMBC-Wirdle-Project/readme.md

 # UML Chart
 In progress
 # Notes
-If you want a more thorough demonstration of this game, please view [wirdleSample.txt](https://github.com/AChen342/UMBC-Wirdle-Project/blob/master/wirdleSample.txt)
+Here is a demonstration of the game, please view [wirdleSample.txt](https://github.com/AChen342/UMBC-Wirdle-Project/blob/master/wirdleSample.txt)